Biodyl

 Biodyl is a trademark of Merial for a dietary supplement used in animals.
 It is manufactured in two formulations: a powder for use in an individual animal's drinking water, and an injectable solution.
 The injectable solution is available by veterinary prescription in some countries and over the counter in others.

 Physical and chemical properties

 Biodyl is formulated as a powder to be given in water, and as an injectable solution.
 The injectable solution is given under the skin, in the muscle, or in a vein, depending on the species of animal.
 Its intended uses include reducing physiological stress such as due to being transported, and preventing azoturia in performance animals.
-The manufacturer's own product information describes Biodyl as an "injection solution containing metabolic constituents (adenosine triphosphoric acid or ATP, magnesium and potassium aspartate, sodium selenite and vitamin B 12) for debility, convalescence and myopathies."
+The manufacturer's own product information describes Biodyl as an "injection solution containing metabolic constituents (adenosine triphosphoric acid or ATP, magnesium aspartate, potassium aspartate, sodium selenite and vitamin B 12) for debility, convalescence and myopathies."